feathersui/feathersui-website/docs/as3-starling/numeric-stepper.md

 ### Skinning the Increment Button

 This section only explains how to access the increment button sub-component.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 The numeric stepper's increment button may be skinned similarly to the decrement button.
 The style name to use with [themes](./themes.md) is [`NumericStepper.DEFAULT_CHILD_STYLE_NAME_INCREMENT_BUTTON`](/api-reference/feathers/controls/NumericStepper.html#DEFAULT_CHILD_STYLE_NAME_INCREMENT_BUTTON) or you can customize the style name with [`customIncrementButtonStyleName`](/api-reference/feathers/controls/NumericStepper.html#customIncrementButtonStyleName).
 If you aren't using a theme, then you can use [`incrementButtonFactory`](/api-reference/feathers/controls/NumericStepper.html#incrementButtonFactory).